A list of mermaid, merman, merfolk, siren, dark, famous, and ocean-inspired names drawn from mythology, maritime folklore, and fantasy.

 Ariel

-The curious and adventurous mermaid princess from Disney's The Little Mermaid, known for her beautiful voice and desire to explore the human world
+The curious mermaid princess from Disney's The Little Mermaid, known for her voice and desire to explore the human world

 King Triton

-The powerful ruler of Atlantica in The Little Mermaid, wielding his magical trident to command the seas
+The ruler of Atlantica in The Little Mermaid, using his magical trident to command the seas

 Ursula